Dave Allen (comedian): Later career

 Allen's final series for the BBC in 1990 caused controversy with this joke:

 You wake to the clock, you go to work to the clock, you clock-in to the clock, you clock out to the clock, you come home to the clock, you eat to the clock, you drink to the clock, you go to bed to the clock, you get up to the clock, you go back to work to the clock...
-You do that for forty years of your life and you retire — what do they fucking give you?
+You do that for forty years of your life and you retire — what do they f*****g give you?
 A clock!

 This prompted MP Robert Hayward to ask a parliamentary question about "offensive language" in broadcasting.
 In 1993, Allen returned to ITV, where he starred in the Dave Allen Show, which was his final regular television series.

 By the late 1990s, Allen was living quietly in semi-retirement at his family home in Holland Park, west London.
 He had given up cigarettes in the 1980s, having smoked regularly during earlier television appearances.
 A comedy skit in 1994 talked not only about quitting smoking but hating the smell of smoke.
 The 1990s saw him make occasional chat show appearances and discuss his career in the six-part The Unique Dave Allen (BBC, 1998), in between clips from his past BBC series.
 As he grew older, Allen brought a rueful awareness of ageing to his material, with reflections on the antics of teenagers and the sagging skin and sprouting facial hair of age.
 He was presented with a lifetime achievement award at the British Comedy Awards in 1996.